cyrus-and/chrome-remote-interface/README.md

 npm install --save-dev @types/chrome-remote-interface
 ```

 Note that the TypeScript definitions are automatically generated from the npm package `devtools-protocol@0.0.927104`, and therefore do not support out-of-the-box the shorthand syntax available in this package for events.
-Also, methods without explicit parameters still require passing an empty object (`{}`).

 For example, the following are not supported directly: